Top 10 Saga Cards in Magic: The Gathering

 Sagas are a rare subtype of enchantments in Magic, with only a few dozen existing.
-They activate an initial ability when played, then provide two other effects as they gain lore counters after your next draw steps, sacrificing themselves after having utilized all three traits.
+They activate an initial ability when played, then provide additional effects as they gain lore counters after your next draw steps, sacrificing themselves after having utilized all three (occasionally four) traits.

 Thus, sagas are handy as they provide an instant bonus as well as future benefits, almost like a condensed version of planeswalkers.
 But with a handful of historic permanents to choose from, which ballads reign supreme?

 These are the ten best saga enchantments in Magic: The Gathering!

 Benalia's pretty cheap, needing just three mana, and unlike some sagas, it's not as reliant on its final ability, with its first triggers more than warranting its price.
 The initial two effects both create a white 2/2 knight token with vigilance, letting them swing without tapping.

 Thus, you attain two 2/2 beatsticks with vigilance for just two mana, and when Benalia's last effect resolves, your knight permanents gain +2/+1 for the turn, empowering your tokens.
 Amazing in knight decks, still good elsewhere.